NirmalScaria/label_marker/README.md

 <img src="https://github.com/NirmalScaria/label_marker/blob/main/assets/label_marker.jpg?raw=true" width="80%" alt="logo" />
     </p>

-Use this app in your Flutter app to:
+Use this package in your Flutter app to:

-* Include marker with text in flutter app
+* Include map marker with text in flutter app
 * Customise the background colour of the label
 * Customise the font style of the label
 * Implement any other functionality that you could do with normal markers